 Severe flooding, common throughout Oro province causes significant damage to roads and bridges.
 Ongoing road repairs and bridge restoration can cause significant delays.

 Criminal roadblocks often occur during the day and more frequently under cover of darkness.
 To avoid armed robbery, avoid minor or remote roads with little traffic and, wherever possible keep windows closed and car doors locked.
 If possible, travel in a convoy.

-In Pt Moresby, Police roadblocks to check vehicle registrations are a regular occurrence.
+In Port Moresby, Police roadblocks to check vehicle registrations are a regular occurrence.
 To minimize difficulties, observe the same precautions you would at home.
 Make sure all vehicle registration and safety stickers are up to date.

-In rural areas tribal conflicts occur, usually during daylight hours.
+In rural areas, tribal conflicts occur, usually during daylight hours.
 Mind your own business and the participants are unlikely to involve you.

 In a crowd, keep your eyes open and move away at the first hint of violence.

-The Mt Hagen Show attracts a local crowd of 50,000 drawn mainly from the Highlands provinces.
+The Mt Hagen Show attracts a local crowd of 50,000 people, drawn mainly from the Highlands provinces.
 Many also come from Madang and Lae, the only coastal towns with road access to Mt Hagen.

 The abandoned mine is unsafe and the advice to keep out minimizes the risk of accidental injury.

-However, the national carrier Air Niugini, flies internationally and to all the major cities of PNG.
-In its 32 years of operation, the airline boasts an unblemished safety record.
+Due to its rugged mountainous terrain which makes navigation and landing difficult, flying in small planes is discouraged.
+However, the national carrier Air Niugini flies internationally, and, to all the major cities of PNG.
+The airline has an unblemished safety record.